 - Categories two, three and four research funding is 75% of total salary cost including on-costs;

-- Commercial research and consultancies is 120% of staff costs including on-costs.
+- Commercial research and consultancies are 120% of staff costs, including on-costs.

 The University recognises that the full recovery of indirect costs may not be possible due to limitations applied by the funds provider.
 Under this circumstance, an exception to the standard indirect cost recovery rates will apply.
 Please refer to the Costing and Pricing of Externally Funded Research Projects, University Consultancies and Commercial Services Procedure for more information.

 Each item/group of items needs to be disclosed when preparing budget justifications:

 - What critical needs does this item/group of items address and why?

 - Why are the particular item/group of items selected better than any other options?

 - How did you calculate the cost?